Lando Norris: Karting (2008–2014)

+Ginetta Junior (2014)

 In 2014, Norris made his car racing debut in the Ginetta Junior Championship, a support series to the British Touring Car Championship.
 He finished third in the championship, winning four races and claiming the Rookie Cup.

+Formula 4 (2015)

 For 2015, Norris signed with Carlin Motorsport to drive in the newly established MSA Formula Championship (now known as the F4 British Championship).
 Norris took eight wins, ten pole positions, and fourteen total podiums to win the championship ahead of Ricky Collard and Colton Herta.
 He also made occasional appearances in the ADAC and Italian Formula 4 championships with Mücke Motorsport where he claimed six podiums from eight starts in the former.

+Formula Three / Formula Renault 2.0 (2016–2017)

 In January 2016, Norris travelled to New Zealand to compete in the Toyota Racing Series with the M2 Competition team.
 He achieved six race wins, including the New Zealand Grand Prix, and won the championship ahead of Jehan Daruvala.
 Norris then returned to Europe to race in the Formula Renault 2.0 category with Josef Kaufmann Racing, competing in both the Eurocup and Northern European Cup.
 He won both series, taking eleven race wins in total and recording ten consecutive pole positions in the latter.
 At the same time, Norris embarked on a part-time campaign in the BRDC British Formula 3 Championship and claimed four wins in eleven races.
 In October he made a guest appearance in the final round of the European Formula 3 Championship at the Hockenheimring in preparation for the Macau Grand Prix in November.
 Norris placed ninth in qualifying in Macau but was eliminated from the qualification race after crashing on the first lap.
 In the main race, he progressed from 27th on the grid to finish 11th.

 Norris raced full-time with Carlin in the 2017 European Formula 3 Championship, and faced competition from Joel Eriksson, Maximilian Günther and Callum Ilott for the championship title.
 Norris finished on the podium in twenty of the thirty races, including nine wins, and recorded eight pole positions.
 He clinched the title with two races remaining, marking his fifth racing championship title in four years.
 In November, Norris made his second appearance at the Macau Grand Prix.
 He was classified second in qualifying but dropped to seventh in the qualification race.
 He benefited from an accident between the leaders on the final lap to finish the Grand Prix second behind Dan Ticktum.
-On the following weekend, Norris made his FIA Formula 2 debut with Campos Racing, replacing Ralph Boschung for the final round at Yas Marina Circuit.